Eliza Dushku: 2009–2017: Dollhouse, other work, and retirement

 which aired on November 4, 2010.
 In 2011, Dushku featured alongside Jayson Floyd in "One Shot", a short action clip on YouTube directed by and starring Freddie Wong, released on May 13, 2011.

 Dushku had a lead role in the online animated "motion comic" series Torchwood: Web of Lies, based on the BBC series Torchwood: Miracle Day.
 In June 2012, Dushku starred with Katie Cassidy, Gina Gershon and Michelle Trachtenberg in The Scribbler, directed by John Suits and produced by Gabriel Cowan.

 In 2013, she was cast as Patricia Holm in a pilot film for a proposed TV revival series of The Saint, but the series was not commissioned.
 In July 2017 the pilot was released on digital HD/VOD.

 From 2013 to 2015, Dushku voiced the role of She-Hulk in the Disney XD animated series Hulk and the Agents of S.M.A.S.H..
 In 2014, it was announced that she would star in Randall Miller's Midnight Rider, a biopic of Gregg Allman.
 In 2016, she was cast in a recurring role in the fourth season of the Cinemax TV series Banshee.
 In 2017, she had a recurring guest role in the last three episodes of the first season of the CBS drama series Bull with the option of becoming a series regular in season two.
+Dushku later testified to the House Judiciary committee that she was fired after being sexually harassed by the star of Bull.

-After a seven-year hiatus, in September 2024, Dushku retroactively confirmed her retirement from acting.
+After an eight year hiatus, in December 2025, Dushku confirmed her retirement from acting during an interview with The Hollywood Reporter, stating: "I will not be in front of a camera again unless it's in some capacity that is in service of my new work and passion."